jutunen/text-input-datepicker/README.md

 init-date       | String    | Initial date in the input field | Date in "dd.mm.yyyy" format or<br>"current" to select current date                     | None

 Following component attributes are boolean attributes, also known as valueless attributes.
-The presence of a boolean attribute in the HTML tag represents the true value, and the absence of the attribute represents the false value.
+The presence of a boolean attribute in the HTML tag represents the true value, and the absence of the attribute represents the false value:

 Name   | Description | if attribute is defined | If attribute is not defined
 -------|-------------|-------------------------|----------------------------